greasydeal/supermacro/data/profiles/readme.md

 - The referenced `.xml` file needs to be stored under `/data/bars/` or a subdirectory of `/dat/bars/`.
 - If the referenced `.xml` file is saved in a subdirectory of `/data/bars/` then the subdirectory must be included as well. `EXAMPLE: <bar>SubDirectory/SomeFile.xml</bar>`

+- ### Next step: Setup some macro action bar `.xml` files

     - Refer to `/data/bars/example.xml` for an example profile with comments.

-- Refer to `/data/bars/readme.md` to learn action bars.
+    - Refer to `/data/bars/readme.md` or <a href='https://github.com/greasydeal/supermacro/tree/main/data/bars'>Click here</a> for more information on setting up action bars.